[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 Truncal Lymphedema

-Truncal lymphedema, which affects the chest region, frequently develops following breast or lung cancer treatment and can be present with or without significant involvement of the adjacent arm.
+Truncal lymphedema frequently develops following breast or lung cancer treatment and can be present with or without significant involvement of the adjacent arm.

 Some studies suggest that up to 80% of women may develop truncal lymphedema after certain breast cancer treatment procedures including breast reconstruction, yet this condition is still often under diagnosed and under treated.